astropy/SPISEA/README.md

 * Initial-Final Mass Relation
 * Photometric filters

-Here is a brief list of things that PyPopStar can do:
+Here is a brief list of things that SPISEA can do:

 * make a cluster isochrone in many filters using different stellar models
 * make a star cluster at any age with an unusual IMF and unresolved multiplicity